W&T Offshore, Inc. [WTI] – A safe no matter how short-term sentiments looks

 Shifting the focus to workforce efficiency, W&T Offshore, Inc. [WTI] earns $2,059,241 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 5.96 and its Total Asset Turnover is 0.66.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.21 and its Current Ratio is 1.21.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 2.90, which indicates that it is 3.75% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 32.52.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 2.90, which indicates that it is 4.44% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 28.87.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is W&T Offshore, Inc. [WTI] a Reliable Buy?